GiftedAjamu/Loan-Risk-Credit-Analysis/README.md

 # Tools Used

- • Power BI — dashboard and visualizations
+ • Power BI Dashboard and visualizations

- • Microsoft Excel — data cleaning and preparation
+ • Microsoft Excel Data cleaning and preparation

 # Key Findings